valeryan/vscode-phpsab/README.md

 1. Type ext install phpsab to find the extension.
 1. Press Enter or click the cloud icon to install it.
 1. Restart Visual Studio Code!

+### Docker support

+If you would like to run phpcs in your docker containers using this extension, a [fork exists](https://github.com/mtbdata711/vscode-phpsab-docker) that will provide you with Docker support.

 ## Basic Configuration